akouz/a_coos/README.md

 Copy files coos.h and library.properties there.

-In the sketch declare coos as:
+In the sketch include coos library as:

 #include <coos.h>